Skip to main content

 Generate ZK Proof

-Create PLONK proof verifying batch validity without revealing content.
+Create a PLONK proof verifying batch validity without revealing content.

 4